In addition to the services we offer, you may also check out disability resources offered through the Loyola Notre Dame

 Notre Dame of Maryland University is committed to providing reasonable accommodations and equal access to its programs and services for people with disabilities in accordance with Section 504 of the Rehabilitation Act of 1973 and the Americans with Disabilities Act of 1990.

-As the student, it is your responsibility to make an appointment with the Director of Accessibility and Health Promotion to discuss your request to register with Disability Support Services.
+As the student, it is your responsibility to make an appointment with the Director of Accessibility and Health Promotion to discuss your request and register.
 It is recommended to schedule an appointment several weeks before classes begin.

 Services can be accessed when you submit the most current documentation from a licensed or certified professional (e.g. director of special education, audiologist, psychologist, licensed counselor, physician) that describes the specific disability and accommodations needed.
 A request for accommodations must be for a disability as defined by Section 504 of the Rehabilitation Act and the Americans with Disability Act (ADA).

-After submitting your paperwork, you will be contacted by the Director of Accessibility and Health Promotion to schedule a meeting to discuss accommodations through an interactive process.
-An appropriate accommodation plan will be developed for you to share with your professors.
+After submitting your paperwork, you will be contacted by the Director of Accessibility and Health Promotion to schedule a meeting to discuss accommodation requests through an interactive process.